istewart/outercircle/README.md

 Sign In
 ========

 IMPORTANT FOR USE OF THE APPLICATION: You must first log in to see many of the features of the application.
 Either navigate to http://localhost/login or click the login button.
-The sample user is:

-username: Doge
-password: suchsecure
+In order to login, you must sign up first.
+Sign up by clicking the sign up button on the login page and enter desired credentials.

 Navigation:
 ===========